thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 ~~~~~~~
 {: #fig:srv-ext title="ta_sa extension, server"}

-In the case of the fixed(0) type, the cid_value contains the value to be used as 'cid'.
-In the case of hotp(1), the window_size must be greater or equal to 1, and indicates the number of HOTP values that the server can recognize for this particular client.
+In case the fixed(0) type is chosen, 'cid_value' contains the value to be used as 'cid'.
+In case hotp(1) type is chosen, 'window_size' must be greater or equal to 1, indicating the number of HOTP values that the server can recognize for this particular client.

 # Clashing HOTP CIDs
 {: #sec:clash }